mshroyer/coursepointer/docs/third_party_licenses.md

 ```
 // Licensed under the Apache License, Version 2.0
-// &lt;LICENSE-APACHE or http://www.apache.org/licenses/LICENSE-2.0&gt; or the MIT license
+// <LICENSE-APACHE or http://www.apache.org/licenses/LICENSE-2.0> or the MIT license
-// &lt;LICENSE-MIT or http://opensource.org/licenses/MIT&gt;, at your option.
+// <LICENSE-MIT or http://opensource.org/licenses/MIT>, at your option.
 // All files in the project carrying such notice may not be copied, modified, or distributed
 // except according to those terms.